-Pesto Zoodles with Shrimps is made with an avocado, cilantro and sunflower seeds unctuous pesto topped with lightly spiced garlic-paprika shrimps.
-A great way to cut on carbs without loosing on taste!
+Cilantro Pesto Zoodles with Shrimp contains a pesto made of avocado, cilantro and sunflower seeds topped with shrimp.
+A great way to cut on carbs without losing on taste!

-Zoodles, zoodles, zoodles… Quite a “hit” from last summer, not yet out of the spectrum of trends… so let’s make good use of it!
-I’m looking for ways to cut on carbs these days and zoodles are a great way to imitate a plate of pasta without all the empty calories!
-If you don’t have a special instrument to make zoodles, no worry!
-Simply use the cheese grater!
+Cilantro Pesto Zoodles with shrimp is such a simple and tasty dish.
+Quite a “hit” from last summer, not yet out of the spectrum of trends… so let’s make good use of it!
+I’m looking for ways to cut on carbs these days, and zoodles are a great way to imitate a plate of pasta without all the empty calories!
+Don’t worry if you don’t own a special zoodle machine.
+Use the cheese grater!

-I’ve made the zoodles ultra creamy with the help of an avocado based pesto and gave it a fresh touch of cilantro.
-If you are one of those “soap” tasting person, simply substitute it by some basil.
-Plus, since the carbs are low, the avocado will help make the dish satisfying and unctuous.
+I’ve made the zoodles ultra creamy with the help of an avocado-based pesto and given them a fresh touch of cilantro.
+If you are one of those “soap” tasting people, substitute it with some basil.
+Plus, since the carbs are low, the avocado will help satisfy and unctuous the dish.

 So let’s make zoodles!